 Kimberley is a native Oregonian and, after living on the east coast and numerous places between, returned to Oregon to complete her undergraduate and law degrees.
 She met then Chief Justice De Muniz at PSU, their now shared alma mater.
 Their acquaintance was pivotal in Kimberley’s decision to attend law school at Willamette and she enjoyed the distinct pleasure to intern for De Muniz through law school.
 When the Chief asked her to establish a legal clinic at the Reentry Resource Center during her last year of law school, she gulped (ecstatically!) and...here we are.
-Kimberley also practices Family Law and Landlord/Tenant Law with Royer & Associates, here in Salem.
+Kimberley also practices Family Law with Royer & Associates, here in Salem.
 Motto she is most known for: I do just enough private practice to support my pro bono (now non-profit) habit.
 Her mission: To make Reentry Law a conversational term and measurable factor in reducing recidivism.

 Oregon State Bar Bulletin, October 2014:

 B.S.
 Portland State University, 2010, summa cum laude

 J.D., Willamette University College of Law, 2013